Chapter 4 - Ability to Pay

 For sole proprietors and individual employers of domestic workers, there is no separate legal entity.
 Therefore, USCIS considers the employer’s adjusted gross income, minus their personal expenses, when determining net income; and their personal liquid assets, minus any financial encumbrances on those assets, when determining net current assets.

 In addition, although certain partnerships have a separate legal entity from their partners, general partners (as opposed to limited partners) are personally liable for the debts of the business.
 Therefore, if a petitioning partnership does not have sufficient net income or net current assets to establish ability to pay the proffered wage, USCIS may also consider whether a general partner of the partnership is individually willing and able to pay the proffered wage using the same analysis of income and assets for sole proprietors and individual employers detailed above.

-Appendix: Business Structures [6 USCIS-PM E.4, Appendices Tab] provides an overview of the most common business forms of petitioning employers, including information on how they are formed, their fundamental characteristics, and the tax forms they file with the IRS.
+The Business Structures (PDF, 415.56 KB) overview provides more information on the most common business forms or structures, including information on how they are formed, their fundamental characteristics, and the tax forms they file with the IRS.

 Credit Limits, Bank Lines, or Lines of Credit

 Lines of credit and other forms of debt are an integral part of any business operation.
 Documentation demonstrating a petitioner’s access to credit may establish a baseline of creditworthiness, and under the totality of circumstances, may be considered as one piece of evidence in consideration of whether the petitioner has the ability to pay the proffered wage.
 In instances where a petitioner is relying upon credit limits, bank lines, or lines of credit to establish ability to pay, USCIS must evaluate the overall financial position of the petitioner to determine whether the employer is making a realistic job offer and has the overall financial ability to satisfy the proffered wage.